 Our practice is approved to provide both the AstraZeneca Vaxzevria and Pfizer Comirnaty vaccine.
 Most our vaccination clinics are run at our Langrigg Avenue site.
 Only patients who have consented to have the vaccine will be able to book into our clinics.
 If you need to discuss your personal situation, then we ask you to do so prior to the clinics by making an appointment with your usual doctor.

-- If you are 60 years or older, you will be receive the AZ vaccination.
-Please complete the consent form online and call the clinic to book your appointment.
+- If you are 60 years or older, you will receive the AZ vaccination.
+Please complete the AstraZeneca Vaxzevria consent form online and call the clinic to book your appointment.
 All residential aged care workers are eligible to receive the Pfizer Comirnaty vaccine regardless of age.

-- If you are 40-59 years and/or are eligible according to the Australian Government criteria, you will receive the Pfizer vaccination UNLESS you have already had your first AZ.
+- If you are 16-59 years, you are eligible to receive the Pfizer Comirnaty vaccination unless you have already received your first AZ dose.
 In this case, proceed to your second AZ dose.

-- This takes you to the appointment booking site where you need to select your appointment type from the drop down menu.
+- This takes you to the appointment booking site where you will need to select your appointment type from the drop-down menu.

-- Then you will be prompted to consent to have the COVID-19 vaccination.
+- You will be required to complete your consent to have the Pfizer vaccination.

 Important to please note:

 - If you have any serious allergies and particularly anaphylaxis or have been prescribed an adrenaline autoinjector (EpiPen), you will need to make an appointment with your doctor.